opencog/atomspace/opencog/atoms/value/README.md

 -------
 The API for time-varying value streams is still experimental, but seems to be working OK.
-Besides plan-old `StreamValue` and `RandomStream`, assorted more complex Values, such as `FormulaStream`, `LinkStream` and `FormulaTruthValue` seem to work well.
+Besides plan-old `StreamValue` and `RandomStream`, assorted more complex Values, such as `FormulaStream` and `LinkStream` seem to work well.
 They're even used for computing the dot-products of two vectors, on the fly.

 Streams do not currently have any kind of chunking, update or buffering policy.
 A stream can provide samples from a constantly-changing stream,